NFL Bet Types Explained

-With the sheer volume of people betting on professional football, it’s not surprising that sportsbooks offer a huge variety of NFL wager types on any given Sunday.
+With the sheer volume of people betting on professional football in the US, it’s not surprising that sportsbooks offer a huge variety of NFL wager types on any given Sunday.
 As a result, there is a bit of a learning curve when it comes to the pastime.
 But once you tackle the basics, you should have no problem sorting out a winning game plan.

 The most prominent and common NFL bet varieties are listed below.
 In order to make informed wagers at your US sportsbook(s) of choice, you’ll need to know the difference between straights and exotics, how to read the American moneyline and understand spreads, straight-up bets, totals, props, and parlays.
 Here we introduce these concepts so you can bet on the NFL with confidence!